CZ 805 BREN: CZ BREN 3

 The CZ BREN 3 is an enhanced variant of the CZ BREN 2 introduced in 2024, operating on a short-stroke gas-piston system with a three-position adjustable gas port.
 Compared to its predecessor, the CZ BREN 3 offers several improvements, such as a detachable M-LOK handguard, replacing the fixed handguard of the CZ BREN 2, and 7 quick-detach (QD) attachment points—2 at the front and 5 at the rear.
-The CZ BREN 3 also features a 4-position telescopic foldable stock, derived from the CZ BREN 2 BR variant, which now locks into a more durable aluminum adaptor instead of the plastic one used in the CZ BREN 2.
+The CZ BREN 3 also features a 4-position telescopic foldable stock, derived from the CZ BREN 2 BR variant, which now locks into a more durable aluminium adaptor instead of the plastic one used in the CZ BREN 2.
 Additionally, a PDW-style collapsible stock is available as an option.

 Other notable features include a chrome-lined, hammer-forged barrel, an ambidextrous, folding, non-reciprocating charging handle, a forward assist, a bolt release integrated into the trigger guard, dual plunger ejectors, and an anti-bump system to prevent malfunctions.

-Constructed from lightweight aircraft-grade 7075-T6 aluminum alloy and carbon fiber polymer, the BREN 3 weighs approximately 3 kg.
-It supports a modular multi-caliber system, allowing users to switch between two calibers: 5.56×45mm NATO with barrel lengths of 185 mm (7 in), 280 mm (11 in), 367 mm (14.5 in), and 420 mm (16.5 in), and .300 AAC Blackout with barrel lengths of 180 mm (7 in) and 229 mm (9 in).
+Constructed from lightweight aircraft-grade 7075-T6 aluminium alloy and carbon fiber polymer, the BREN 3 weighs approximately 3 kg.
+It supports a modular multi-caliber system, allowing users to switch between two calibers: 5.56×45mm NATO with barrel lengths of 185 mm, 280 mm, 368 mm, and 420 mm, and .300 AAC Blackout with barrel lengths of 180 mm and 232 mm.